thiluxan-s/thiluxan-s/README.md

 ## Full Stack Developer | Web 3.0

 A resident at the crossroads of logic and creativity..
-- 🛠️ Currently building
+- 🛠️ Currently building in Med Tech- Ophthalmology
 - 🌱 Always learning ...
-Currently exploring Web3
+Currently exploring Web3 & AI
 - 🧑🏽‍🤝‍🧑🏽 I’m looking to collaborate with others ...
 Feel free to reach out!
 - ⚡ Fun fact: I love traveling, history, and spending time with my dog Zeus